hieuptz/GR1/IT4242E_MovieRSystem(GR1)/README.md

 In this project, there is a **strictly** order to run the project.
 Please **run** in the **guided order** so as not to see any error.

 ## Libraries and Packages use
-We use **Anacoda** Environment to install packages, libraries when use on Anacoda.
+I use **Anacoda** Environment to install packages, libraries when use on Anacoda.

 Working in Google Colaboratory is recommended.